niaid/covid.word.embedding/README.md

 provides some background on adding and subtracting word vectors and the interesting relationships that can be uncovered.
-The purpose of this demo application is help users explore potentially related words/features fromt the CORD19 dataset.
+The purpose of this demo application is help users explore potentially related words/features from the CORD-19 dataset.

 ## Background on the GloVe model training

 The model was trainined using [text2vec](http://text2vec.org/).
-An independent R project was set up and the CORD19 dataset downloaded into the following project folder PROJ\_ROOT/rawdata/.
-The purpose of the code chunk below is to provide interested users an opportunity to explore creating their own GloVe models from the CORD19 dataset and to understand how the GloVe model in the prototype app was generated.
+An independent R project was set up and the CORD-19 dataset downloaded on 3/23/2020 into the following project folder PROJ\_ROOT/rawdata/.
+The purpose of the code chunk below is to provide interested users an opportunity to explore creating their own GloVe models from the CORD-19 dataset and to understand how the GloVe model in the prototype app was generated.
 Given the large size of the dataset, this should be done independently.

 ``` r
 ## libraries --------